Enhance threat detection with a managed SIEM service

 With the threat landscape evolving at an unprecedented rate, real-time threat monitoring to provide visibility of security events inside your organisation’s network is now an important layer of defence.

 Redscan’s Managed SIEM service combines the latest Security Information and Event Management (SIEM) technology, experienced security experts, and up-to-the minute threat intelligence to enhance threat visibility across on-premises, cloud and hybrid environments.

 How can a managed SIEM service from Redscan help?

-Many organisations that invest in SIEM quickly realise that they cannot manage without a large number of security experts to deploy their chosen solution and analyse and respond to the high volume of alerts it is likely to generate.
-Alert fatigue is a common problem for security teams and can lead to important alerts being missed or overlooked.
+Organisations that invest in SIEM can quickly realise that they are unable manage it without a large team of security experts to deploy their chosen solution and analyse and respond to the high volume of alerts it is likely to generate.
+Alert fatigue is a common problem for security teams, often leading to important alerts being missed or overlooked.
 A high proportion of SIEM alerts are also false positives.

 The latest SIEM technology

 An agnostic approach to technology means that we support a broad range of market-leading SIEM technologies, including ‘Next-Gen’ and SaaS SIEM solutions, and we’ll work with you to deploy a system that’s best tailored to your organisation’s threat detection needs.

 Our UK-based security operations centre (SOC) team of analysts, engineers and incident responders are responsible for the deployment, configuration and ongoing monitoring of your SIEM solution.
 We’ll even host it for you in our datacentre.